-About this guide
+About the guide

-This guide is for managers and employees in eg business development, product design and management, procurement, and sustainability roles.
+This guide is for managers and employees in e.g. business development, product design and management, procurement, and sustainability roles.
 It offers practical steps for companies to analyse their value chain, product portfolio and business model in order to scale circular climate solutions and fully integrate circularity into their strategic business functions.

 It provides a step-by-step guide for shifting from a linear to a circular value chain.
 Such a shift will involve the entire organisation, and companies will have to work in close collaboration with existing and new suppliers and customers to achieve this.